Farmer in the Sky: Plot summary

 One day, a rare alignment of all of Jupiter's major moons causes a devastating moonquake.
 Peggy is seriously injured when her room suffers an explosive decompression.
 Furthermore, the machinery that maintains Ganymede's "heat trap" fails and the temperature starts dropping rapidly.
 George quickly realizes what has happened and gets his family to the safety of the town.
 Others do not grasp their peril soon enough and either stay in their homes or start for town too late; two-thirds of the colonists perish, either from the quake or by freezing.
 The Lermers consider returning to Earth, but after Peggy dies, they decide to stay and rebuild.
 The colony gradually recovers.

 An expedition sets out to survey more of Ganymede.
 Bill goes along as the cook.
-While exploring, he and a friend discover artifacts of an alien civilization, including a working land vehicle that has legs, like a large metal centipede.
+While exploring, he and his friend Hank discover artifacts of an alien civilization, including a working land vehicle that has legs, like a large metal centipede.
 This proves fortuitous when Bill's appendix bursts.
-Forced to adhere to a schedule, a shuttle picks up the rest of the group and leaves without the pair.
-They travel cross-country using the alien vehicle to reach the next landing site.
+Forced to adhere to a schedule, a shuttle picks up the rest of the group and leaves without the missing pair.
+Hank figures out how to drive the alien vehicle and transports Bill to the next landing site.
 Bill is then taken to the hospital for a life-saving operation.

-Upon awakening from the operation, Bill contemplates a discussion he had with George about returning to Earth for school, or pursuing a job working towards the colonization of Callisto.
-He notices that it was midnight and decides to see it for himself, as it may be his last chance to do so for a long time.
-Upon looking at the sky and observing Jupiter in half phase with Io coming out of shadow, and the Sun breaking above the horizon with light catching the snow of the mountains, he decides that Ganymede is his home and he would never leave it.
-The nurse finds him outdoors and scolds him to return where he belongs, to which he replies, "I am where I belong, and I'm going to stay."
+Upon awakening from the operation, Bill contemplates a discussion he had with George about his future: whether to return to Earth for school or stay.
+He sneaks outside and looks up at the sky.
+When a nurse finds him and scolds him to return where he belongs, he replies, "I am where I belong.
+And I'm going to stay!"